copperwater/xNetHack/doc/xnh-changelog-8.0.md

   resistance like cold traps, or slow them down like a slowness attack.
 - Bribable demon lords will now demand valuables from your inventory as part of their bribe.
 Giving them items reduces the amount of gold they want.
+- New "doomed" intrinsic, which treats you as if you have -10 Luck.
+Your base luck still exists, but is suppressed.
+It reverts to its underlying value when the doom is lifted (minus losses from good luck timing out).
+The only thing that can prematurely lift doom is the throne effect that would otherwise give a wish.
 - Gehennom's length, structure, and appearance is overhauled:
   - The main branch is now 10 levels long, counting the Valley of the Dead and Moloch's Sanctum, and containing four special levels and four randomly